Francesca Chiaromonte

 She received a Laurea (cum laude) in Statistic and Economic Sciences from the University of Rome La Sapienza (Rome, IT), and a Ph.D. in Statistics from the University of Minnesota.

-Her research interests as a statistician include methods to analyze high-dimensional, complex and potentially under-sampled regression and classification problems (in particular dimension reduction and feature selection methods); computational techniques for the empirical assessment of significance and stability (e.g., re-sampling, perturbation and permutation schemes); latent structure and Markov modeling approaches; and functional data analysis methods.
+Her research interests as a statistician include methods to analyze high-dimensional, complex, structured and potentially under-sampled data.
+These include dimension reduction and feature selection methods for regression and classification problems; computational techniques for the empirical assessment of significance and stability (e.g., re-sampling, perturbation, permutation and augmentation schemes); latent structure and Markov modeling approaches; and functional data analysis methods.
 She applies these methods in contemporary “Omics” sciences and other scientific fields – including Meteorology and Economics.

 At Penn State, Francesca holds a courtesy affiliation with the Department of Public Health Sciences.
-She is a member of the Center for Computational Biology and Bioinformatics and of the Center for Medical Genomics, and the director of the Institute for Genome Sciences (one of the Huck Institutes of the Life Sciences).
+She is a member of the Center for Computational Biology and Bioinformatics and of the Center for Medical Genomics.
+She served as director of the Institute for Genome Sciences (one of the Huck Institutes of the Life Sciences) from 2010 to 2025.
 In addition to the graduate program in Statistics, she belongs to the faculty of the interdisciplinary Bioinformatics & Genomics graduate program.

 Selected recent Penn State news